-- Maintain and enhance applicable elements of the current Aircraft Noise Abatement Program that pertain to aircraft noise. - P2.
+- P1.
+Maintain and enhance applicable elements of the current Aircraft Noise Abatement Program that pertain to aircraft noise. - P2.
 Update facilities, gates, and runways, to accommodate the New Large Aircraft (NLA) and the next generation of quieter jets. - P3.
-Minimize the impacts of aircraft and airport noise through runway orientation. - Move nighttime noise-creating activities to the interior of the airfield and away from noise-sensitive areas situated north and south of the airport. - P5.
+Minimize the impacts of aircraft and airport noise through runway orientation. - P4.
+Move nighttime noise-creating activities to the interior of the airfield and away from noise-sensitive areas situated north and south of the airport. - P5.
 Continue use of tug and tow procedures in the Imperial Terminal Area. - P6.
 Use over-ocean procedures during nighttime, when weather permits. - P7.
 Conduct departures to the west along the runway heading until reaching the coastline. - P8.
-Update and expand Continue to implement LAX's Airport Noise Mitigation Program to mitigate noise impacts to incompatible land uses that would be rendered incompatible (residences, schools, hospitals, churches, and libraries). - P9.
+Continue to implement LAX's Airport Noise Mitigation Program to mitigate noise impacts to incompatible land uses (residences, schools, hospitals, churches, and libraries). - P9.
 Locate airport uses and activities with the potential for noise impacts as far from adjacent residential neighborhoods as feasible. - P10.
 Require new uses to adhere to applicable state airport land use compatibility regulations. - P11.
-Encourage the recycling conversion of incompatible land uses to uses that are compatible with the airport. - P12.
-Establish the Belford areas as a special study area in order to identify appropriate future uses.
+Encourage the conversion of incompatible land uses to uses that are compatible with the airport. - P12.

-P132.
 Support the construction and use of a ground run-up enclosure (GRE) to minimize aircraft engine testing noise.